Lidhiiii/Lidhiiii/README.md

 # 💫 About Me:
-A passioanet AI and ML graduate!!!<br>
+A passionate AI and ML graduate!!!<br>

 ## 🌐 Socials: